Town hall ‘pravda’ debate revisited

 Plymouth puts its partners to work

-I was up at the crack of dawn today to travel to Plymouth, where the city council hosted a day’s session with partners to help it map out its housing strategy.
+I rose at the crack of dawn today to travel to Plymouth, where the city council hosted a day’s session with partners to set out its housing strategy.

 Having witnessed the scores of partners in attendance, listened to intelligent, high-profile speakers and seen some amazing regeneration taking place, I left feeling impressed and energised by the the city’s ambition.